macmisu/UnifiBackup/README.md

 6. Uploads the backup file to an S3 bucket (if configured).
 7. Repeats the process at the specified interval.

-### Logging

-The script uses Python's built-in logging module to log information and errors.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes.